alprk/ProductApi/README.md

 Now your API is available at : https://localhost:8443/docs

+Maybe you need to add an exception on your webbrowser to acces this webpage.
+That is because the webserver use a self-signed certificate.

 You can have a preview of what you can do with this API.

 But you are not authenticated with your JWT so you cannot see the data yet.